-- Record energy consumption for all types of energy used; and - Monitor trends in energy usage in intensity terms against production metrics (e.g. weight and/or quantity of garments produced / material processed).
+- Record energy consumption for all types of energy used; and - Monitor trends in energy usage in intensity terms against production metrics (e.g., weight and/or quantity of garments produced / material processed). - Setting reduction targets, identifying and implementing reduction opportunities and developing an action plan on energy consumption.